Effects of wave propagation in canonical Poisson gauge theory under an external magnetic field: The dispersion relations and the group velocities in an external magnetic field

 where we have used a small $\widetilde{\theta}$-parameter.
-The correspondent group velocity is read below :
+The correspondent group velocity is

 Evaluating (\ref{Vg}) in the DRs $\omega_1=|{\bf k}|$ and $\omega_2$ of (\ref{omega2B}), the first case is the same result from usual ED, $\left. {\bf V}_g \right|_{\omega_1} = \hat{{\bf k}}$.
-The second DR (\ref{omega2B}) yields the group velocity,
+The second DR (\ref{omega2B}) yields the group velocity

-Notice that in both results , the usual photon DR and the group velocity are recovered when the MBF is null, {\it i.e.}, ${\bf B}_{0} \rightarrow 0$.
-Both the results depend on the direction that the background vector ${\bf B}_{0}$ and the NC parameter $\widetilde{\theta}$ do with the wave propagation direction $\hat{{\bf k}}$.
+Notice that the photon DR and the group velocity depend on the direction that the vectors ${\bf B}_{0}$ and $\widetilde{{\bm \theta}}$ have with respect to the wave propagation direction $\hat{{\bf k}}$.
+The usual results of Maxwell ED are recovered when the MBF is null, {\it i.e.}, ${\bf B}_{0} \rightarrow 0$.
 In this sense, the refractive index of this medium also changes with the direction of three vectors $\widetilde{\bm \theta}$, $\hat{\bf k}$ and ${\bf B}_{0}$.
-Furthermore, the group velocity (\ref{Vgomega2}) shows components in both directions $\widetilde{\bm \theta}$ and ${\bf B}_{0}$.
-Thereby, the NC space is a medium that changes the propagation direction of the group velocity.
+Thereby, the NC space is a medium that changes the propagation direction of the group velocity \cite{Rivelles}.
+In the next section, we show the conservation laws in the context of a spatial NC parameter.